PRE Breeding Approval – GRADING Stallions & Mares

 b)MEASUREMENT SECTION –

-CLICK on ‘Grading Step by Step Photographic Record’ to download this essential document for owners intending to Grade their horses.
+CLICK on ‘Grading Measurements Step by Step Photograph Record’ to download this essential document for owners intending to Grade their horses.
 The copyright to this document belongs to BAPSH Ltd and it is not for general or commercial reproduction.

 Your horse must be trained to stand quietly and calmly for around 30minutes whilst this section is completed.